Validate Binary Search Tree (BST)

 • Using inorder traversal and extra space

-• An efficient approach: In-place solution using inorder traversal
+• In-place solution using inorder traversal

 Wrong solution approach!

-boolean isValidBST (TreeNode root)
+bool isValidBST (TreeNode root)

 {